There are many organic fertilizer products available online.

-You can check all of mine out here if you're interested (for some of them, I tell you how to make them yourself).
+You can check all of mine out here if you're interested (for some of them, I actually tell you how to make them yourself).

 This research process involved going back to the fertilizer manufacturers' websites and reading through their MSDS sheets and labels to see what the products are really made of.
 Lots of work, so I hope it's useful to you.

 Amazon sells a lot of fertilizers.
 I found a few good ones for you, along with some not so good ones to stay away from.